OK meat lovers, this one is for you! This is the Organic Kitchen’s “Tri-tip with Pomegranate BBQ Sauce and Caramelized Onions”.

 - 1 tablespoon honey

-- 1 tablespoon soy sauce, if you avoid soy use Bragg's liquid aminos
+- 1 tablespoon soy sauce, if you avoid soy use coconut aminos

 - Top with caramelized onions.
 Recipe below